Abhineeth09/ML-From-Scratch/README.md

 # ML From Scratch
-This repository conatins my implementations of Machine Learning algorithms.
+This repository contains my implementations of Machine Learning algorithms.